farooqkz/chooj/README.md

 # chooj
 ## Matrix client for KaiOS with VoIP call support

-### Farooq the Developer is away from chooj till end of the year
+### Farooq the Developer is away from chooj till Feb 2024
 ### 🇵🇸  🇺🇦  Invaders could be from the East or the West.
 The developer of chooj stands with people of Ukraine and Palestine.
 ### Looking for sponsors!
 Contact me!